C-PTSD, PDSD and Type 2 PTSD explained

 However, with continued exposure to the stressor the individual enters the stage of resistance, causing the individual’s physiological functioning to continue at an extreme level.
 This stage reflects the individual’s adaptation to the stressor.
 Should the individual continue to be exposed to the stressor, the autonomous nervous system continues to function at the above normal level entering the exhaustion stage.
 During this stage the individual loses the ability to adapt, resistance decreases to below normal levels leaving the individual susceptible to illness.’

-PTSD and PDSD have very similar symptoms and differ only with regard to the presence or absence of a singular “traumatic event” – with PDSD the trauma is cumulative rather than sudden.
+PTSD and C-PTSD have very similar symptoms and obviously differ with regard to the presence or absence of a singular “traumatic event” – with C-PTSD the trauma is cumulative rather than sudden.

-Both Post Traumatic Stress Disorder and Prolonged Duress Stress Disorder need the assistance of an experienced psychiatrist to diagnose and help treat the disorder, but just like PTSD, PDSD is treatable.
+Both Post Traumatic Stress Disorder and C-PTSD need the assistance of an experienced psychiatrist or mental health professional to diagnose and help treat the disorder, but just like PTSD, C-PTSD is treatable.
 You can read about the treatment options such as CBT and EMDR on our treatment and help page.